Guuri11/ticket-number-generator/README.md

 ```

 # Run
-Make sure to have a "tickets" folder & change pdf file name in the code by your pdf file name
+Make sure to have a "tickets" folder & change pdf file name in the code by your pdf file name, replace coords for adding your text, then just run
 ```
 python3.9 script.py
 ```